drivendataorg/zamba/docs/docs/predict-tutorial.md

 ### Required arguments

-To run `zamba predict` in the command line, you must specify either `--data-dir` or `--filepaths`.
+To run `zamba predict` in the command line, you must specify `--data-dir` and/or `--filepaths`.

 * **`--data-dir PATH`:** Path to the folder containing your videos.
 * **`--filepaths PATH`:** Path to a CSV file with a column for the filepath to each video you want to classify.
 The CSV must have a column for `filepath`.
+Filepaths can be absolute or relative to the data directory.

 All other flags are optional.
 To choose a model, either `--model` or `--checkpoint` must be specified.
 Use `--model` to specify one of the three [pretrained models](models/index.md) that ship with `zamba`.
 Use `--checkpoint` to run inference with a locally saved model. `--model` defaults to `time_distributed`.